elbwalker/talks/220916-code_talks/README.md

 }
 ```

-> Recommendation: Listen to the **Meet the analytics stack** episode "[Why tracking implementation is still hard work and how to improve](https://share.transistor.fm/s/261a952c)" with [Timo Dechau](https://www.linkedin.com/in/timo-dechau/) for a deep dive.
+> Recommendation: Listen to the **Meet the analytics stack** episode "[Why tracking implementation is still hard work and how to improve](https://share.transistor.fm/s/261a952c)" with [Timo Dechau](https://www.linkedin.com/in/timo-dechau/) for a deep dive on event contexts.

 ## walker.js